danielcorin/blog/content/til/prompting/unmasking-a-model-prompt.md

 ```

 This prompt, when passed to a "raw" model without additional prompt instructions, doesn't output anything consistently.
-It appears to effectively target hidden instructions in the same prompt/message list but not added by the user.
+It appears to effectively target instructions added to the same prompt/message list but hidden from the user by the application.